Jodestee/whatiscyber/README.md

 <h2>Define Cybersecurity</h2>
 <p1>  Cybersecurity protects computer systems, networks, and data against electronic intrusions, damage, and illegal access.
 One can better defend against cyberattacks by implementing control measures while protecting sensitive data and system components from unwanted access.
 Network security, encryption, physical security, and end-user education are only a few of the subcategories of cybersecurity. <br>
 <br>
 The ongoing development of defenses in response to a constantly shifting threat scenario is fundamental to cybersecurity.
 Cyber attackers frequently use techniques like malware infections, phishing, and social engineering attacks to target software and hardware vulnerabilities.
 Setting up security precautions like firewalls, encryption, and antivirus and using strong passwords is part of implementing a solid cybersecurity strategy.
-It's crucial to keep up with the most recent security updates and patches software providers release to address known vulnerabilities.<br>
+It's crucial to keep up with the most recent security updates and patches that software providers release to address known vulnerabilities.<br>
 <br>
 At both the individual and organizational levels, cybersecurity is crucial.
 It protects privacy and secures personal information for people.
 It safeguards confidential information for organizations and upholds the integrity of procedures essential to their operation and provision of services.
 Additionally, it protects against monetary losses due to cyber fraud, data breaches, and other cyber-attacks, assisting in maintaining a company's reputation and marketability.<br>
 <br>
-Cybersecurity is a multidisciplinary field to prevent unwanted access to or attacks on computer systems, networks, and data.
+Cybersecurity is a multidisciplinary field to prevents unwanted access to or attacks on computer systems, networks, and data.
 Its fundamental essence is preserving privacy, protecting information, and preserving the operational integrity of businesses and institutions in a highly digitalized society.
 Fostering confidence and dependability in electronic systems and transactions promotes a secure environment for the expansion and development of the digital economy.
   </p1>
 <br>